My name is Savon Bartley and I'm an artist.

 As a teaching artist, Savon stresses the urgency to allow students across multiple identities to see themselves as subjects rather than objects in the world, their own history, and their own education, teaching writing and performance workshops to middle schools, high schools, college students and community organizations across the globe including Yale University, Birmingham University, and NYU as well as high level UN events such as the World Youth Report, The Young Women and Girls Conference, and the Unite for Sight Global Health Conference.
 Nominated for a Social Impact Media Award, Savon’s poetry was chosen to be incorporated in the SIMA Classroom Catalog which is available to educators to foster global competency among students.

-Savon was born an only child in North Chicago, IL.
+Savon was born an only child in North Chicago, IL and has a Bachelors degree in Political Science from Kean University.
 He is currently based in NYC where he teaches poetry and creative writing and is the co host of Subjectivity UK.